brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 37 bht.md

 ### Philip Schaff:
-1. "Every day.
+1. "Luke 21:37.
+Every day.
 Lit., ‘the days,’ definite days of that week of His passion."
-2. "As the nights here referred to were those connected with public teaching, it does not meet the difficulty, to say that Luke is telling us where our Lord spent Tuesday and Wednesday nights, of which we have no definite record."
+2. "Luke makes no mention of Bethany, where, according to Matthew and Mark, our Lord spent the nights of Sunday and Monday."
 3. "Bethany was probably the place, and Olivet is here mentioned as including it."

 ### Archibald T. Robertson: